Azure Active Directory (SCIM)

 3. Choose Microsoft Azure AD.

-4. Fill in Microsoft Azure AD Domain (your domain - for example perimeter81.com), Domain Aliases (optional), Client ID, and Client Secret.
+4. Fill in your Microsoft Azure AD Domain (your Domain - for example, harmonysase.com), Domain Aliases (optional), Client ID, and Client Secret.
 For the Client ID, this value is stored as the Application ID in Azure AD.

 36000420260020.png

-5. For the Client Secret use the value that was shown for the key when you created it in the previous step.
+5. For your Client Secret, use the value shown for the key when you created it in the previous step.

-6. Under Domain set the name of the Microsoft Azure AD Domain and under Domain Aliases insert any email domain that corresponds to the connection.
+6. Under Domain, set the name of the Microsoft Azure AD Domain, and under Domain Aliases, insert any email domain corresponding to the connection.

 7. Select Done.

-If your users are getting access errors after the configuration, please check these steps.
+If your users get access errors after the configuration, please check these steps.

-If you're editing an existing Azure configuration, turn SCIM Integration on by clicking the 'Turn On' button:
+2. If you're editing an existing Azure configuration, turn SCIM Integration on by clicking the "Turn On" button:

-Copy the URL and paste it within the relevant location within your IDP:
+4. Copy the URL and paste it within the appropriate location within your IDP:

-Generate and then copy the Token (please note that we do not save it, so if you lose it you'll have to generate a new one) then paste it in your IDP:
+5. Generate and then copy the Token (please note that we do not save it, so if you lose it, you'll have to generate a new one), then paste it in your IDP:

 Configuring SCIM integration within Azure AD